-The “classic” black tuxedo is never going to go out of style—but the modern groom is all about dressing in bold, unexpected color combinations, and embracing exciting textures for their modern wedding day look.
+The classic black tuxedo is never going to go out of style—but the modern groom is all about dressing in bold, unexpected color combinations and embracing exciting textures for a modern wedding day look.

 1. Bold, Bright Colors